The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 When it comes to rewards points, it’s hard to beat the value offered by the American Express Membership Rewards program.
-However, some cards that earn these points come with extremely high annual fees (up to $695) or with earning rates that don’t apply to everyday spending.
+However, some cards that earn these points come with extremely high annual fees of up to $695, or with earning rates that don’t apply to everyday spending.

 The American Express® Green Card is considered a mid-tier Amex Membership Rewards card due to its reasonable $150 annual fee, yet users get to earn a decent welcome offer and more rewards points on everyday purchases.